khushiRajpoot02/expense-tracker-app/README.md

 # I have to create slices, reducers and based on that I will perform an action
 # so let's discuss this here :

+# taking user input as expense
+# then add , delete and update